-" Outperformance factor calculation: Net dividend yield of the company divided by the maximum of (STOXX Country TMI net dividend yield; STOXX Asia/Pacific TMI net dividend yield) -1.
+" Outperformance factor calculation: Net dividend yield of the company divided by the maximum of (STOXX Country TMI net dividend yield or STOXX Asia/Pacific TMI net dividend yield) -1.

 " Component selection: The companies are ranked by the outperformance factor for each country and region as a whole.
 All current components ranked 20 or above in each country ranking will remain in the index.
-If the number of stocks is still below 30, the highest ranked non-components from the regional ranking are added until there are enough stocks.
+If the number of stocks is still below 30, the highest ranked non-components from the regional ranking are added until the fixed number of index components is reached.
 A maximum of 10 stocks per country can be included in the index.